 Yes, dogs can eat Goji Berries because they are rich in nutrients, but they should only be fed to dogs in moderate amounts and as an occasional treat a few times a week and not daily.
 It’s important to understand both the nutritional benefits of this fruit and how to properly prepare it before feeding them to your dog.

 Let’s dive in and learn all about this superfood, Goji Berries.
 It’s natural for dogs to enjoy human foods, but not all human food is good for dogs.
-Luckily, much like Dragon Fruit, Goji Berries are safe for dogs to eat.
+Luckily, much like the sweet yet tart Mulberries, Goji Berries are safe for dogs to eat.

 What are Goji Berries?